vanHeemstraSystems/codebase-context/README.md

-repository-name
+codebase-context
-# Repository Name
+# Codebase Context

+> A flexible, tool-agnostic, codebase context system that helps teach AI coding tools about your codebase.

-Based on "ABC" at https://www.abc.com/
+Based on "Codebase Context Spec" at https://github.com/Agentic-Insights/codebase-context-spec

 ## 100 - Introduction